Klaudio-Peqini/geophys_mfdfa/README.md

 ---

-# How to run the file in the main branch
+# How to run the analysis Python file in the main branch?

 The Python script in the main branch constructs the multifractal spectrum for three case:
 - Counts for M > 4 (the whole catalogue)